ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 We will assume that there is a `getNode(cid)` API which loads IPLD Nodes from a CID, and a `saveNode(node) => {cid, bytes}` which will save a node and get back a CID and the byte contents used for generating the CID.
 Note that `saveNode` should use the same encoding and hash algorithm as the root of the tree based on the root `ProllyTreeConfig.codec` and `ProllyTreeConfig.hashFunction`.

 This section also relies on the existance of a `Cursor` structure to keep track of state when iterating through a prolly tree.
+This structure should keep track of a `TreeNode` that it is currently focused on, an `index` for the entry in the node which is being focused on, and optionally a `parent` Cursor for the parent `TreeNode` being focused on.
 Note that this is not mandatory for implementations and is more of a guide to help structure how the tree can be traversed.
 Implementations may want to use other approaches to recursive traversal and updating.